So you’ve only got one week in Ireland to cover the rolling green hills and narrow-lane streets of the emerald isle? No problem.

 What is the best time to visit Ireland?

-These months are the shoulder season when you are most likely to get great deals on hotels, see far less tourists, and still benefit from fairly decent weather.
+These months are the shoulder season when you are most likely to get great deals on hotels, see far less tourists, and still benefit from decent weather.
+Ireland in January, February, and March is fairly cold, as are November and December.

 In July and August, you’ll find mass tourism (particularly at the Ring of Kerry) which can take away from Ireland’s charm and natural beauty.